pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

 - **timeout** (optional, default is 5): The timeout for the request in seconds.
 - **schedule** (optional, default is '* * * * *'): The cron-like schedule for monitoring the site.
 - **tg_chats_to_notify**: List of Telegram chat IDs to notify in case of an error.
+- **notify_after_attempt** (optional, default is 1): Number of consecutive failures required before a Telegram alert is sent.
+Helps to reduce false alarms from temporary glitches.

+### Recovery Notifications

+If a site fails consecutively for the configured number of times (notify_after_attempt), a single Telegram alert is sent to the specified chat(s).
+After that:

+- The site continues to be checked every minute regardless of its original schedule.
+- No duplicate alerts are sent while it's still failing.
+- When the site recovers and passes a check again:
+   - A "back online" notification is sent to the same Telegram chat(s).
+   - Monitoring continues as usual.

+This ensures you're notified of outages only once and informed when the issue is resolved — without unnecessary spam.